M5 Industries

-M5 Industries (M5) is a special effects company located in San Francisco, California, best known as the working lab of the TV series MythBusters.
+M5 Industries (M5) is a special effects company in San Francisco, California, best known as the working lab of the TV series MythBusters.
 Founded in 1997 by Jamie Hyneman, it specialized in producing props for movies and television.
 Following the conclusion of filming the Mythbusters series, it became a research and development firm.

 History

 In 1997, Jamie Hyneman took over the Colossal Pictures workshop, using it to establish M5 Industries.
 The company originally produced special effects props for film, including animatronic puppets, such as those seen in James and the Giant Peach and The Nightmare Before Christmas.
 M5 Industries has produced special effects for many commercials, such as a motorized 7 Up soft drink vending machine that shoots soda cans at people and a remote-controlled shoe for Nike.

 The facilities were used extensively for the production of the television show MythBusters, with the M5 Industries workshop used as the primary shooting location for the first season.
 During the second season, when a second team of MythBusters was introduced, a second space located at 2200 Jerrold Avenue in San Francisco, dubbed "M7" was leased for them.
 Many of the people who appear on MythBusters were originally employees of M5, notably Kari Byron and Tory Belleci.

 Since the end of production for Mythbusters, the company no longer does special effects for movies and television, now focusing on research and development, such as engineering a tank which can be used to fight wildfires.
 The workshop does not offer tours or allow visits from the public because of insurance issues.